Access & Support Services

 RIT Bachelor's and Master's Degree Programs

 Instruction with Access and Support Services: If you qualify to take courses in RIT’s College of Applied Science and Technology, Business, Computing and Information Sciences, Engineering, Health Sciences and Technology, Imaging Arts and Sciences, Liberal Arts or Science, RIT will provide the educational access services you need.
 You can choose from among sign language interpreting services, FM systems, notetaking, or real-time captioning services by contacting the Department of Access Services.
-Alternative services also will be provided as required.
-You also may request educational support services such as tutoring, personal and career counseling, and academic advising.
+Alternative services also may be provided.
+You also have access to a unique array of educational support services such as tutoring by experienced faculty tutors, personal and career counseling and academic advising.

 Trained student notetakers record information during class or laboratory lectures, discussions and multimedia presentations.
 Class notes then are placed on the Web, so you can easily access them.
-Last year, RIT provided more than 63,000 hours of notetaking services for students.
+Last year, RIT provided nearly 67,000 hours of notetaking services for students.

 Real-time Captioning Services

 This service uses C-Print® captionists to provide a thorough English text display of classroom lectures and discussion.
 Students read this text during class and receive access to review or print it as permanent class notes.